 In the same year, star Werner von Braun, who received a bachelor’s degree from the Berlin Institute of Technology, began to rise.
 A talented student attracted the attention of engineer Nebel, and the 19-year-old baron simultaneously with his studies becomes an apprentice in the rocket design bureau.

-In 1934, Brown defended his thesis entitled “Constructive, theoretical and experimental contributions to the problem of a liquid rocket”.
-Behind the nebulous formulation of the doctoral the theoretical foundations of the advantages of rockets with liquid-propellant engines over bomber aircraft and artillery were hidden.
-After receiving a Ph.D. degree, von Braun drew the attention of the military, and the diploma was highly classified.
+In 1934, Brown defended a dissertation entitled "Constructive, Theoretical, and Experimental Contribution to the Problem of a Liquid Missile."
+Behind the foggy doctoral formulation was the theoretical foundations of the advantages of liquid rocket engines over bomber missiles aviation and artillery.
+After receiving his Ph.D. diploma, von Braun attracted the attention of the military, and the diploma was strictly classified.

 In 1934, a test laboratory West was set up near Berlin, which was located at the Kummersdorf test site.
 It was the “cradle” of the German missiles — tests of jet engines were conducted there, dozens of prototypes of rockets were launched.
 Total secrecy reigned at the test site - few knew what the Brown research team was doing.
 In 1939, in the north of Germany, not far from the city of Peenemünde, a rocket center was founded - factory workshops and the largest wind tunnel in Europe.